 OCBN was rebranded in 2014 to Indoc Research, whose name also reflects both the evolution of the organization and the importance of Indoc Consortium partnerships to its overall success.
 In 2016 Indoc began transitioning its molecular laboratory operations into a separate entity to better focus on its informatics operations.

 Today, Indoc supports hundreds of teams across a broad range of disease states, technologies, and research areas.

-the start-up and implementation of several major collaborative
+been instrumental in the start-up and implementation of several major collaborative

 Dr. Evans has also been involved in a number of translational biomarker research projects, including the use of imaging for the purpose of predicting drug response and various proteomic and genomic biomarker discovery and development programs in cancer.
 Dr. Evans holds an Associate Professorship in the Department of Pathology and Laboratory Medicine at Queen's University and is a Lecturer in the Department of Psychiatry at the University of Toronto.

 Anthony Vaccarino is Senior Vice President, Strategic Research Initiatives

 Research where he oversees research programs, including the design, analysis and execution of